rowe-morehouse/resume/deliverable/Rowe-Morehouse-Resume-20200919.md

 ✔︎  Boutique marketing consultancy specializing in technology and financial services clients.

-* Used experiments to optimize keyword campaigns for marketing VMWare cloud services — reducing cost-per-lead by 37% while increasing lead volume at the same time.
+* Used experiments to optimize PPC keyword campaigns for marketing VMWare cloud services — reducing cost-per-lead by 37% while increasing lead volume at the same time.
 Managed their $350k AdWords spend.

 *   Identified new traffic sources, hypothesized use cases, and implemented landing-page A/B testing & improvements that increased a Financial Services client’s lead volume by over 600% with conversion rates as high as 23%.